|

 #4: Water Conservation

 Efficient water use is a critical aspect of eco-home building.
 Implementing rainwater capture systems, tankless water heaters, Energy Star appliances, low-flow fixtures, and water-saving toilets can significantly reduce water consumption.
 Each American uses an average of 82 gallons of water a day at home.
-We can all use at least 20 percent less water by installing water-efficient fixtures and appliances.
+By installing water-efficient fixtures and appliances, we can all use at least 20 percent less water.

 The average family can waste 180 gallons per week, or 9,400 gallons of water annually, from household leaks.
-That's equivalent to the amount of water needed to wash more than 300 loads of laundry.
-Household leaks can waste approximately nearly 900 billion gallons of water annually nationwide.
-That equals the annual household water use of nearly 11 million homes.
+That's equivalent to the water needed to wash more than 300 loads of laundry.
+Household leaks can waste approximately 900 billion gallons of water annually nationwide, equal to the annual household water use of nearly 11 million homes.
 Leak detection technology, like flo sensors, offers an added layer of protection by automatically shutting off water in the event of significant flow changes, preventing water wastage and potential damage.

 Built Better, Built Green